-Sumac : Cultivation and dying or medicinal Uses of iranian sumac
+Sumac : Cultivation and dying or medicinal Uses of Iranian sumac

-Sumac : Cultivation and dying or medicinal Uses of iranian sumac
+Sumac : Cultivation and dying or medicinal Uses of Iranian sumac

 Iranian sumac medicinal or uses information is provided here.